LivacoNew/CrabFetch/README.md

 ![Showcase 1, CrabFetch with all it's modules enabled.](https://i.imgur.com/pAOwyEC.png)
 ![Showcase 2, CrabFetch with a more sensible config](https://i.imgur.com/zr9x8l8.png)

+**Do note that CrabFetch is quite early in it's life and shouldn be considered in "beta".
+You may encounter issues.**
+**Please, report _ALL_ issues and help me improve it.
+You may even have fun breaking it!**

 ## Performance Showcase
 We'll compare the performance of; [NeoFetch](https://github.com/dylanaraps/neofetch), [FastFetch](https://github.com/fastfetch-cli/fastfetch) and CrabFetch.